 We strongly recommend utilizing SQL Authentication over Windows authentication.
 Our suite of tools heavily relies on the Call Flow Designer (CFD) application, which operates on the 3CX platform.
 The CFD applications often necessitate access to a SQL database.
 If the 3CX server and the database server do not belong to an Active Directory domain, Windows authentication will prove ineffective.
 In order to employ SQL authentication, it is imperative that your SQL Server is configured to operate in “Mixed Mode”.
 If you have installed SQL Server using our tools, we have already configured it to function in “Mixed Mode”.

 - On the SQL screen, press the Tool button to test connectivity with your SQL Server,

-If you are having trouble getting the SQL connection to work, and your SQL Server is on a separate server from your VoIPTools server, be sure to configure SQL in a manner that permits remote connections.
+If you encounter difficulties establishing the SQL connection and your SQL Server resides on a distinct server from your VoIPTools server, it is imperative to configure SQL in a manner that permits remote connections.
 Moreover, it is crucial to verify that any existing firewalls are appropriately configured to grant access.

 - On the Ready to Install screen, press Install to install 3CX Voicemail Manager

 The 3CX Voicemail Manager installation is in process.
 This may take several minutes to complete.

 - Click Finish to complete the installation .

 To ensure the authorization of your license key, it is necessary to complete the registration process.
 By registering with VoIPTools, you gain access to a range of benefits:

 |Key Replacement Assistance||In the unfortunate event of a lost license key, registering with VoIPTools lets us provide you with a replacement key promptly.|